 The suggestion of ‘candle’s halo’ is an incredibly peaceful image.
 The flickering light connotes a sense of warmth, but also presents an underlying fragility.
 They are forced to discuss the problems in their relationship, the undulating flame of the candle a physical manifestation of their emotional conflicts.

-The distance between the couple, once bridged by technology, is now the prime focus of Intermission.
+The distance between the couple, once bridged by technology, is now the prime focus of ‘Intermission’.
 Sheers paints the two as ‘speak[ing] from the shore of the other chair’, the distance between them a representation of the emotional distance which has grown.
-They are not who they once were, and this moment of disconnection has made them realise their problems and differences.
+They are not who they once were, and this moment of disconnection has made them realize their problems and differences.
 This metaphor stems from the semantics of nature, with Sheers using his Welsh identity and link with nature as a mechanism to tackle things he cannot understand.

 The conversation becomes intimate and introspective.
 The woman in the scene focuses on her wishes and desires.
 She wants to ‘live long enough to be good at the oboe.’
 Perhaps this focus on desires is reflective of the fact that their own relationship is failing, with the woman turning to a conditional future where things are fixed.
-The longing for something to change, for something to improve is slightly tragic in the silence of the moment.
+The longing for something to change, for something to improve, is slightly tragic in the silence of the moment.

 Sheers redirects the woman’s introspective desires into examining a tiny aspect of nature.
-Within Intermission, Sheers is contrasting the minute against the grand desires.
+Within ‘Intermission’, Sheers is contrasting the minute against the grand desires.
 He recalls watching ‘a fly’ trying to escape through a window.
 This complete reversal of what Sheers’ partner was discussing is another way in which Sheers fails to relate to her.
 When she focuses on the promise of future, Sheers is grounded into reality, focusing on the small intricacies of nature.
 There is a certain wonder to Sheers’ tone, using nature as a way of understanding the world around him.

 Sheers uses nature as a mechanism for understanding the world around him.
 After watching the fly repeatedly bump against the window, it has finally escaped.
 This coincides with Sheers’ ‘I think I understand’, with the end stop compounding this sense of epiphany.
-Nature and Sheers’ identity as a Welsh poet are intertwined, both symbiotically helping each other understand life.
+Nature and Sheers’ identity as a Welsh poet is intertwined, both symbiotically helping each other understand life.

-It is not these grand moment of promise that are important, it is the daily achievements and ‘victories’ that ‘matter’.
+It is not these grand moments of promise that are important, it is the daily achievements and ‘victories’ that ‘matter’.
 Sheers has a different view to that of the woman he is with.
 She focuses on the grand moments of life, of excellence and success.
 Whereas Sheers focuses on the ‘small victories’, the everyday wins that build up.
-There is a difference between them, Sheers now realises.
+There is a difference between them, Sheers now realizes.
 The relationship did not fit as he once expected.

-Intermission is softly tragic, reflecting on relationships, the link between man and nature, and the ‘small’, intimate, moments of human connection that are more important than we know.
+‘Intermission’ is softly tragic, reflecting on relationships, the link between man and nature, and the ‘small’, intimate, moments of human connection that are more important than we know.